open-sdg/open-sdg/docs/potential-users.md

 If you are considering using an Open SDG platform, we would love to hear about it.
 Please email the Open SDG team at [opensdg@googlegroups.com](mailto:opensdg@googlegroups.com) or [raise an issue on GitHub](https://github.com/open-sdg/open-sdg/issues/new) to let us know and ask us questions.

+For general information about Open SDG, please also see the [FAQ page](faq.md) and the [Features page](open-sdg-features.md).
+When you are ready to start setting up your Open SDG platform, check out the [quick start guide](quick-start.md).

 ## Considerations

 Some things to consider when thinking about setting up an Open SDG platform are:

 **1. How much data and metadata has been collected?**

-Setting up an Open SDG platform is quite straightforward and doesn't take much time.
-However, collecting data and metadata for each of the indicators is more difficult and can be very time consuming, and it is just as important to report metadata as it is data.
+Setting up an Open SDG platform doesn't take too much time.
+The length of time it takes to get the platform populated will depend on how much data and metadata has already been collected.

-We recommend that data should not be uploaded for an indicator until the metadata is also ready to be uploaded.
+It's good practice to collect and upload metadata at the same time as collecting and uploading data.

-**2. What format will data and metadata be inputted in?**
+**2. What is the structure and format of your data and metadata?**

 Data can be input in: